Download and File Manager Plugin (CMDM) - Use Case - Creating Library of Content From Scratch

 Every user has a dashboard.
 It starts empty, but we'll populate it now.

-The link is located on the top of the settings screen.
+The link is located at the top of the settings screen.

 From your downloads dashboard, you can add your first download by clicking the Add New button.

-Fill in all needed information and upload the file.
-This includes name and description,
+Fill in all needed information and upload one or more files.
+This includes name and description:

 TIP: Modifying the Upload Form